by Jade Shutes

 - some experience irritation but it does not bother them

 - Another friend of mine applied lavender (source unknown and questionable quality) on her daughters neck and her daughter experienced what looked like chemical burns.
 Not horrible but clearly not good.
 It took about 2 weeks for the marks to heal.
 Lesson learned: The quality of the essential oil is crucial!
-This could possible have happened with a high quality oil as perhaps her daughter had very sensitive skin, but I suspect quality of essential oil in this particular case.
+This could possibly have happened with a high quality oil as perhaps her daughter had very sensitive skin, but I suspect quality of essential oil in this particular case.

 - Undiluted can also look like – Yet another friend used lemongrass in water and then cleaned her house with it.
 Unbeknownst to me, she did not like to use gloves so she had cleaned her home with a relatively high dilution of Lemongrass in warm water.
 She experienced quite severe dermatitis.
 It took about 3 weeks to go away.
 Lesson learned: when using lemongrass or other similar oils to clean with, wear gloves!